How do I add money to my Creek bucks account so I can print?

 Please do your best to help the student at the printer.

 Please check first with the security personnel.
 They pick things up when they do their rounds.
 If you think you have left it in the library come in and ask.
 We also pick things up when we check the carrels before we leave at night and at various times during the day.

 Some additional notes that might help you with other library issues that might come up:

 Please do not allow customers to reshelve any books they use in the library.
 They can either return them to the cart or you at the desk.

 Please do not allow customers to bring food or drink near the computers in the library.
 They are absolutely welcome to have both in the library just not near the computers.
 We want them to last as long as possible.

 1. Go to the medical library's web page.

-2. Log into Up To Date using the login and password you used when you first set up the app or register for an account.
+3. Log into Up To Date using the login and password you used when you first set up the app or register for an account.